The Devil with the Three Golden Hairs: Variants

-In a South Slavic variant collected in Kordun and published in 1927, the hero is soldier, the antagonist is his captain and the rower who never rests his oar is a sentry holding a gun.
+In a South Slavic variant collected in Kordun and published in 1927, the hero is a soldier, the antagonist is his captain and the rower who never rests his oar is a sentry holding a gun.
 Croatian folklorist Maja Bošković-Stulli suggested that this variant may have been influenced by the military-like way of life in the Military Frontier.

 In a Georgian variant translated into Hungarian with the title A megkövült fiú ("The Boy of Stone"), a king and queen have a son they love so much, they try to protect him from the evils of the world by locking him in a tower.
 Time passes, and the boy opens his window and sees the sun, and becomes fascinated by it.
 One day, the prince yawns at the sun, which he takes to be an offense, but tolerates it.
 Some time later, the sun curses the prince to be a stone by day, and normal by night.
 The prince meets a woman and fathers a son, but becomes stone permanently.
 His son grows up in hours.
 On one occasion, he asks his mother about his father and is told of the situation.
 So, he decides to visit the mother of the day to know if he can revert the curse on his father.
-On his journey, he is asked questions: why the harvesters cannot plow the land, why the shepherds's flocks of sheep are dying, and how the stag can shed its antlers.
+On his journey, he is asked questions: why the harvesters cannot plow the land, why the shepherds' flocks of sheep are dying, and how the stag can shed its antlers.
 The youth promises to consult the mother of the day for answers.